- What is a University policy?

 - Where do I send questions or comments about this Web site?

-A university policy is a governing principle formally approved to provide assistance in the conduct of university affairs.
+A university policy is a set of governing principles formally approved to provide assistance in the conduct of university affairs.
 University policies apply across the university and have impact on a substantial segment of the campus population.
 University policies authorize or constrain actions to enhance the university mission and operational efficiency; mitigate and manage institutional risk;and in some cases, ensure compliance with federal, state and local laws and regulations.

 The Policy Library, maintained by the Office of Policy and Compliance (OPC), provides public access to University policies.
 During the development phase we will provide you with a link that will access each of the policies currently listed in the library.
 In the next phase of our library development each policy will be reformatted and made available on site for your convenience.